The first year

 - Upon approval of the external observer, the main supervisor schedules the interview with all relevant parties.

 - At least two weeks before the interview: The main supervisor asks the PhD candidate for input regarding the different sections in the First Year Assessment form (available on the PhD candidate's personal tracking page) and drafts the assessment.
-The main supervisor shares the draft with the supervisory team and possibly modifies it according to their comments.
+The main supervisor shares the draft with the supervision team and possibly modifies it according to their comments.

 During the interview